Folkestone Groomers Directory

 What are the signs of heat stress in dogs?

-Excessive noisy panting with drool, red/dark gums, wobbliness, vomiting or diarrhoea, and seizures (emergency).
-Move to shade, cool with water (not ice-cold), and call your vet.
+Excessive noisy panting with drool, red or dark gums, wobbliness, vomiting, diarrhoea, and muscle tremors or seizures.[2]
+If you see these signs, move your dog to shade, cool them with water (not ice-cold), and call your vet immediately—heatstroke is a medical emergency.

 Can I shave my dog's coat for summer?